 Social support has been linked to lower overall mortality rates.21 The BRFSS measures social support by asking survey participants, "How often do you get the social and emotional support you need?"
-Compared with the general population (5.6%), a higher percentage of Al/ANs in this service area report rarely or never receiving the emotional and social support that they need (13.5%).
-This difference is statistically significant.
-Figure 24: Rarely/never gets social/emotional support, 2005-2010, IWIC service area^{}
+In this service area, 15.4% of Al/ANs and 12.9% of the general population report rarely or never receiving the emotional and social support that they need.